yifanzhang-pro/M-MAE/README.md

 # M-MAE (Matrix Variational Masked Autoencoder)

-Official implementation of paper 'Information Flow in Self-Supervised Learning'.
+Official implementation for Matrix Variational Masked Autoencoder (M-MAE) of paper 'Information Flow in Self-Supervised Learning'.

 This repository includes a PyTorch implementation of the Matrix Variational Masked Autoencoder (M-MAE).
 M-MAE is an extension of [MAE (He et al., 2022)](https://arxiv.org/pdf/2111.06377.pdf) and [U-MAE (Zhang et al., 2022)](https://arxiv.org/pdf/2210.08344.pdf) by further encouraging the feature uniformity of MAE from a matrix information theoretic perspective.